cambridge-ceu/csd3/applications/METAL.md

 We have modified source code to encapsulate information for two extensions,

-- on longer significant digits for effect sizes and standard errors.
+- on more decimal places for effect sizes and standard errors.
 - on variant significant statistics such that the +/- signs in the direction field of METAL output becomes p/n when they also have p-value <= 0.05.
 This faciliates selection of variants using criteria such as flagging variants to be significant at least at the 0.05 level.

 A version is available here, [https://github.com/cambridge-ceu/METAL](https://github.com/cambridge-ceu/METAL); see the release notes there for the changes made.